Phi Pu Ya

-A traditional depiction of Phi Pu Ya ancestral spirits, symbolizing reverence for elders in Thai spiritual culture.A traditional depiction of Phi Pu Ya ancestral spirits, symbolizing reverence for elders in Thai spiritual culture.

 Phi Pu Ya (Thai: ผีปู่ย่า, RTGS: phi pu ya, pronounced pʰǐ pû jâ) are ancestral spirits widely worshipped in Thailand, especially in the northern regions.

 The term refers to the belief in ancestral spirits, particularly the spirits of grandparents and elder ancestors, who are revered as protectors of families and communities in many parts of Thailand.
 Rooted in pre-Buddhist animist traditions, this belief is practiced among various ethnolinguistic groups such as the Thai people, the Lao people (see Laos on map), and the Mon people (an ethnic group historically native to Myanmar and Thailand).
 It is found across the northern (e.g., Chiang Mai, Lamphun), northeastern (e.g., Maha Sarakham), central (e.g., Pathum Thani, Ratchaburi), and some parts of the southern regions.